Program overview (times in CEST):

 The project sessions will engage participants in an exploration of how the values of digital humanism can inform and guide the conception of socio-technical systems.
 The focus is on understanding (probably conflicting) goals that such systems should achieve, drawing on multiple perspectives to consider a wider spectrum of human and technical issues, and embracing an interdisciplinary approach to account for political, economic, environmental, and social values and concerns.
 Goals can be used to justify and describe the requirements that a system is expected to achieve, avoid, maintain or satisfy to some acceptable degree.
 The main aim of the sessions is to encourage students to engage with the challenges of eliciting, articulating, and organising various digital humanism issues that are presented in the school, as system goals.
 Participants might also elaborate on the features that systems should support to achieve their goals, and how it would be possible to ascertain whether an existing system is compliant with what was initially expected.

-Session 1 is a kick-off session:
+Session 1 is a kick-off session: (project slides)

 • Why do we engage you in a project?